dotpep/social-media-api/README.md

 - [x] Alembic Migrations
 - [x] Documentation with Auto generated FastAPI docs and with API testing collection .json file using Insomnia
 - [ ] Testing with PyTest and UnitTest
-- [ ] Deployment on Cloud VPS or Hosting
+- [x] Deployment on Cloud VPS or Hosting
-- [ ] Conteinerize with Docker
+- [x] Conteinerize with Docker
-- [ ] Configure Nginx and Uvicorn ASGI
+- [x] Configure Nginx and Uvicorn ASGI
 - [ ] GitHub action CI/CD
 - [ ] Apply SOLID principles, best practices and Common Patterns for Backend/API
+- [ ] Fetch API with GraphQL

 ## How to run locally

-1. Clone this repo by: `git clone "https://github.com/dotpep/social-media-api"`
+1. Clone this repo by: `git clone "https://github.com/dotpep/social-media-api.git"`

+---
+With Docker (Easy way to run)

+1. Install Docker
+2. Run dev-server: `docker-compose -f .\docker-compose-dev.yml up` by specify `-d` flag it runs in background and to see logs `docker-compose -f .\docker-compose-dev.yml logs -f`
+3. Stop: `docker-compose -f .\docker-compose-dev.yml down`

+- Also for convenience you can delete `docker-compose-prod.yml` and rename `docker-compose-dev.yml` to `docker-compose.yml` and use short command `docker-compose up` without `-f .\docker-compose-dev.yml`
+- If you want use `.env` as environment variables in `docker-compose-dev.yml` uncomment `#env_file: # - ./.env` this line and comment `environment` section

+---
+Without Docker (Localy)

-2. Create Database and setup environment variables on `.env.example` file.
+1. Create Database and setup environment variables on `.env.example` file.
-3. Make Migrations of database models using Alembic
+2. Make Migrations of database models using Alembic
-4. Run Uvicorn server for FastAPI and Install Dependencies requirements.txt to Virtual Environment venv
+3. Run Uvicorn server for FastAPI and Install Dependencies requirements.txt to Virtual Environment venv

 ---